-In the 27 years since the iconic baseball movie was released, a lot has changed.
-Wendy Peffercorn hasn’t aged a bit, however.
-Benny Rodriguez may not be slugging home runs or stealing home anymore, but he is saving lives in (where else?)
+In the 29 years since the iconic baseball movie was released, a lot has changed.
+Wendy Peffercorn hasn't aged a bit, however.
+Benny Rodriguez may not be slugging home runs or stealing home plate in the Major Leagues anymore, but he is saving lives in (where else?)
 Los Angeles.

 Who Played Benny "The Jet" Rodriguez?

 Never forget Benny "The Jet" Rodriguez and Luis Mendoza are the same person (Mike Vitar). pic.twitter.com/lDvTgzDYKq

 — Jeff Eisenband (@JeffEisenband) February 11, 2021

 RELATED: "Ham" Porter From 'The Sandlot' Recreates S'mores Scene With His Son

 The actor who played Benny Rodriguez is Mike Vitar, although he's no longer an actor.

 Vitar went on to play roles in TV shows "Chicago Hope" (1997) and "NYPD Blue" (1996), but sports movie fanatics may have recognized him for his role of Luis Mendoza in Disney's "D2: The Mighty Ducks" (1994) and "D3: The Mighty Ducks" (1996).